paulomontoya/walmart-challenge-back/README.md

 ## Know issues

-- The search does not work with special characters like `á`
 - I'm not using `chai` or another library to help me with the tests of objects values
 - SKU field it's not `uniq: true`